Jille/raft-grpc-example/README.md

 This example uses [Jille/raft-grpc-transport](https://github.com/Jille/raft-grpc-transport) to communicate between nodes using gRPC.

 This example uses [Jille/raft-grpc-leader-rpc](https://github.com/Jille/raft-grpc-leader-rpc) to send RPCs to the leader.

+Hammer is a client that connects to your raft cluster and sends a bunch of requests.
+Trigger some leadership failovers to show that it's unaffected.

 ## What's what